 The Pirate Bay (or TPB) has been the target of unending shutdown attempts and domain seizures over the years, none of which have been permanently successful.
 At the time of this writing, this rebel website enjoys an amazing Alexa ranking of 131 and is by far the most-used torrent site in the galaxy.

 Unlike other torrents that have come and gone.
 TPB focuses on providing a satisfactory user experience that includes a dead-simple user interface, lots of quality torrents, and minimal advertising.
 What’s not to like about this oldie but goodie in the scoundrel corner of the internet?
+Despite the main .org TLD being down, there are still dozens of mirror links you could navigate to—allowing you to reach TPB’s database.
+A simple search of “pirate bay mirror links” will immediately point you to the right direction.

 Like TPB, RarBG has spent much of its life sidestepping authorities, perhaps less successfully.
 Currently banned in Saudi Arabia, the UK, Denmark, Portugal, and India, this torrent service still boasts 300,000 users on any given day.